SeaBa55/msu_bc_homework_2/README.md

 portfolio_sa_v2.2 - Added line divider between heading and image withing the card in the "main" element (index.html line 89)(style.css lines 11-13); Added id selector for about image with padding top to give space between image and line (style.css lines 15-17).

 portfolio_sa_v2.3 - Added a container around the footer text to add collapsing functionality (index.html lines 111,113); Changed the footer text paragraph tag to a span tag, so as to not render a blank line below (index.html line 112); Added class="text-muted" to grey out the footer text (testing this style)(index.html line 112); Added html selector with the relative position property and min-height set to 100%, added a margine-bottom of 40px to the body selector since my footer is 40px in height, set the height of the footer to 40px, added property line-height to center text vertically, added text-align: center (style.css lines 1-4, 15, 27, 33, 36, 40).

+portfolio_sa_v2.4 - Copied all the changes made to improve the nav bar, footer, and page layout in index.html and moved them to portfolio.html, and contact.html as template to start working off.
+Other than the relative link paths, and header text, the three pages are the same.

 to-do:
 center nav bar enements and resize for mobile; set mobile break point (lg,md,sm).
+Add content to portfolio.html & contact.html.

 - - -